rawwar/airflow/contributing-docs/testing/unit_tests.rst

 Handling warnings
 .................

-By default, in the new tests selected warnings are prohibited:
+In the new tests, following warnings are considered as errors:

 * ``airflow.exceptions.AirflowProviderDeprecationWarning``
 * ``airflow.exceptions.RemovedInAirflow3Warning``
 * ``airflow.utils.context.AirflowContextDeprecationWarning``

-That mean if one of this warning appear during test run and do not captured the test will failed.
+If you see those warnings in your test output, you should fix them.
+Else, test will fail.

 .. code-block:: console